mike14747/next-with-auth/README.md

             async authorize(credentials) {
                 const user = await getUserForSignin(credentials.username, credentials.password);

-                return user ? { _id: user._id, name: user.username, role: user.role } : null;
+                // I'm adding user id, username and role to the user object... which need to also be added to the token and session below in the callback ffunctions return user ? { _id: user._id, name: user.username, role: user.role } : null;
             },
         }),
     ],
     session: {
-        jwt: true,
+        strategy: 'jwt',
-        maxAge: 30 * 24 * 60 * 60, // 30 * 24 * 60 * 60 is 30 days
+        maxAge: 90 * (24 * 60 * 60), // 24 * 60 * 60 is 1 day
     },
-    // if using middleware to protect pages, it's necessary to specify the login page... otherwise it'll send you to the next-auth signIn page (/api/auth/signin)
     pages: {
         signIn: '/login',
     },
-    jwt: {
-        signingKey: process.env.JWT_SIGNING_PRIVATE_KEY,
-    },
     secret: process.env.NEXTAUTH_SECRET,
     callbacks: {
-        async jwt({ token, user }) {
+        // I'm adding some extra properties to the jwt... this is where you must add them async jwt({ token, user }) {
             if (user?._id) token._id = user._id;
             if (user?.role) token.role = user.role;
             return token;
         },
-        async session({ session, token }) {
+        // I'm adding some extra properties to the session... this is where you must add them async session({ session, token }) {
             if (token?._id) session.user._id = token._id;
             if (token?.role) session.user.role = token.role;